Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 Checking for Violations
 ~~~~~~~~~~~~~~~~~~~~~~~

-Once we have a voltage dictionary at hand, we can check for possible model violations by calling the :meth:`compute_violations_from_given_voltages` function.
+Once we have a voltage dictionary at hand, we can check for possible model violations by calling the :meth:`opf.compute_violations` function.
 In addition to the verbose output, the function returns a *violations dictionary* which similar to the case dictionary follows the `MATPOWER Case Format <https://matpower.org/docs/ref/matpower7.1/lib/caseformat.html>`_.
 However, the violations dictionary has additional fields storing the violations for particular buses and branches.

 The following fields in the violations dictionary are added to store violations data.